-- (a) The helping relationship constitutes the effective and appropriate use of helper's skills that are for the benefit and safety of the client in his or her circumstances.
-Therefore, as members (regardless of level) of the Australian Counselling Association we will: - i.
-Offer a non-judgmental professional service, free from discrimination, honouring the individuality of the client - ii.
-Establish the helping relationship in order to maintain the integrity and empowerment of the client without offering advice. - iii.
-Be committed to ongoing personal and professional development - iv.
-Ensure client understanding of the purpose, process and boundaries of the counselling relationship. - v.
-Offer a promise of confidentiality and explain the limits of duty of care. - vi.
-For the purpose of advocacy, receive written permission from the client before divulging any information or contacting other parties. - vii.
-Endeavour to make suitable referral where competent service cannot be provided. - viii.
-Undertake regular supervision and debriefing to develop skills, monitor performance and sustain professional accountability. - ix.
-Be responsive to the needs of peers and provide a supportive environment for their professional development - x.
-Not act as or practice legal counsel on behalf of or to a client when practicing as a counsellor or act as an agent for a client - xi.
-Not initiate, develop or pursue a relationship be it sexual or nonsexual with past or current clients, within 2 years of the last counselling session. - xii.
-Be responsible for your own updating and continued knowledge of theories, ethics and practices through journals, the association and other relevant bodies. - xiii.
+- (a) The helping relationship constitutes the effective and appropriate use of a helper's skills that are for the benefit and safety of the client in his or her circumstances.
+Therefore, as members of the Australian Counselling Association, (regardless of level), we will: - i.
+Offer a non-judgmental professional service: free from discrimination and honouring the individuality of the client; - ii.
+Establish a helping relationship, in order to maintain the integrity and empowerment of the client, without offering advice; - iii.
+Be committed to ongoing personal and professional development; - iv.
+Be responsible for your own updating and continued knowledge of theories, ethics, and practices: through journals, the association, and other relevant bodies; - v.
+Be responsive to the needs of peers and provide a supportive environment for their professional development; - vi.
+Undertake regular supervision and debriefing to develop skills, monitor performance, and sustain professional accountability; - vii.
+Ensure client understanding of the purpose, process, and boundaries of the counselling relationship; - viii.
+Offer a promise of confidentiality and explain the limits of duty of care; - ix.
+For the purpose of advocacy, receive written permission from the client before divulging any information or contacting other parties; - x.
+Endeavour to make suitable referral where competent service cannot be provided; - xi.
+Not provide legal advice and guidance on matters of law, nor practise as Legal Counsel on behalf of or to a client, when practising as a counsellor; - xii.
+Not act as an agent for a client; - xiii.
+Not initiate, develop, or pursue a relationship, be it sexual or nonsexual, with past or current clients, within 2 years of the last counselling session; - xiv.
 Be committed to the above code of ethics and recognise that procedures for withdrawal of membership will be implemented for breaches.